Benefits of Joining the Challenge

 - Leadership simulation sessions: Groups will participate in guided leadership tasks that are focused on different leadership competencies.
 Leaders will rotate for each activity to give each participate a chance to lead.
 Each session will be three hours (with half hour break), and participants will be expected to complete all four sessions.
 Schedule for leadership simulation sessions will be decided upon via Doodlepoll in November.

-- One-on-one leadership coaching: Choose to have a mentor coach you in further honing their leadership skills.
+- One-on-one leadership coaching: Choose to have a mentor coach you in further honing your leadership skills.
 This is a great option for those who would like to develop skills in a specific field or area of study.
 One-on-one leadership coaching is in partnership with the Harry G. Schaefer Mentorship Program at Mount Royal University.
 This program is available to students in their 3rd and 4th year from all disciplines.
 The program aims to be a transformative experience for participants — students and mentors alike.
 Students and mentors who are matched will be required to complete a two hour orientation in the fall.
 Mentoring pairs meet from January-June for approximately 2 hours per month.
-Applications close for 2018/19 on October 21, 2018.
+Applications deadline: TBD.

 What is Gallup’s Clifton Strengths for Students?

-The Pinnacle Leadership Challenge will begin with you completing Gallup’s Clifton Strengths for Students assessment profile.
-The Student Development Programmer will then connect you with the SAMRU in-house Gallup Certified Strengths Coach, who will supply you with an access code to get you started, including detailed instructions and deadlines for completing the assessment.
-In order to complete and move through the Pinnacle program, Gallup’s Clifton Strengths for Students assessment must be completed prior to participating in the Leadership Workshops.
-See the Student Development Programmer for further Pinnacle program details.
+The Pinnacle Leadership Challenge will begin with you completing Gallup’s Clifton Strengths assessment profile.
+You will be then connected with the SAMRU in-house Gallup Certified Strengths Coach, who will supply you with an access code to get you started, including detailed instructions and deadlines for completing the assessment.
+In order to complete and move through the Pinnacle program, Gallup’s Clifton Strengths assessment must be completed prior to participating in the Leadership Workshops.
+See the Student Services Manager for further Pinnacle program details.

 What kind of workshops will I need to attend?

 Workshop sessions will be focused on one of the three key areas of leadership: self-awareness, building relationships and communication.
 Examples of some sessions include: strengths, talents, self-care, team building, conflict resolution, and effective listening.
 View the in-progress workshop schedule here.
-Workshop schedule should be finalized by September 20, 2018.
+Workshop schedule should be finalized by mid- August 2019.

 Can I attend a workshop if I’m not a Challenge participant?